Last updated on February 9th, 2022

 Metro Station: École Militaire | When to go: weekends are best, avoid Mondays

 I really didn’t expect to find any residential charm in the 7th arrondissement but discovering Rue Cler, led me to come back to this area on many occasions.
 This short pedestrian street is filled with the usual culinary goodies and on sunny weekends, extra spots in the cafes are made available in the middle of the street.
 Be sure to check out Davoli, a family run delicatessen of over 100 years.
-If you come here on the weekend, there’s a cool antiques market around Rue Cler and whatever you do – head to the nearby Gâteaux Thoumieux for some of the best pastries in all of Paris!
+If you come here on the weekend, there’s a cool antique market around Rue Cler and whatever you do – head to the nearby Gâteaux Thoumieux for some of the best pastries in all of Paris!

 Metro Station: Ternes | When to go: Saturday